creativescala/creative-scala/src/pages/sequences/paths.md

 ```
 </div>

-##### Curves {-}
+#### Curves {-}

 Repeat the exercise above, but this time use curves instead of straight lines to create some interesting shapes.
 Our curvy polygons are shown in [@fig:sequences:curved-polygons].
-*Hint:* you'll have an easier time if you abstract into a method your code for creating a curve.
+*Hint:* you'll have an easier time if you generalise into a method your code for creating a curve.

 ![A curvy triangle, square, and polygon, defined using paths.](./src/pages/sequences/curved-polygons.pdf+svg){#fig:sequences:curved-polygons}

 <div class="solution">
 The core of the exercise is to replace the `lineTo` expressions with `curveTo`.
-We can abstract curve creation into a method that takes the starting angle and the angle increment, and constructs control points at predetermined points along the rotation.
+We can generalise curve creation into a method that takes the starting angle and the angle increment, and constructs control points at predetermined points along the rotation.
 This is what we did in the method `curve` below, and it gives us consistent looking curves without having to manually repeat the calculations each time.
-Making this abstraction also makes it easier to play around with different control points to create different outcomes.
+Making this generalisation also makes it easier to play around with different control points to create different outcomes.

 ```tut:silent:book
 import doodle.core.Image._